December 4, 2013

-Scratch Builders, Geo-Cachers, Game Enthusists?
+Scratch Builders, Geo-Cachers, Game Enthusiasts?
 We always have containers and some bright shiny metal things for the odd diesel tank or alien spire.

 Design students in need of unusual, inexpensive project materials?
 You really should see our large selection of architectural samples.

-While many of our things aren't on line, give us a call and if we don't have what you are looking for, we may have a viable substitute.
+While many of our things aren't on line, we still have a lot of the unusual stuff we had in the store.
+Give us a call and if we don't have exactly what you are looking for, we may have a viable substitute.

 I hope to keep this space more current and useful!